denialromeo/borders-quiz/README.md

 * Territory names in more recent quiz modes aren't properly abbreviated on mobile.

+* The game doesn't work on Microsoft Edge.
+This is because Edge doesn't yet support the HTML5 iframe `srcdoc` attribute.
+(Bug report [here](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/12375527/).)
+Microsoft will fix it sooner or later.

+    (This problem can be fixed by replacing the iframe with a div (see branch `replace-iframe-with-div`), but iframes are just much more convenient to embed in external websites.)

 * There's sometimes a distracting black flash when the maps load on Firefox.
+This has me stumped.

 ### Inspiration